aws-observability/cdk-aws-observability-accelerator/docs/patterns/single-new-eks-opensource-observability.md

   --output text)
 ```

-5. SSM Parameter for GRAFANA API KEY

-Update the Grafana API key secret in AWS SSM Parameter Store using the above new Grafana API key.
+5. SSM Parameter for GRAFANA API KEY: Update the Grafana API key secret in AWS SSM Parameter Store using the above new Grafana API key.
 This will be referenced by Grafana Operator deployment of our solution to access Amazon Managed Grafana from Amazon EKS Cluster

 ```bash
 aws aws ssm put-parameter \